LDN Low dose naltrexone

 ldnresearchtrust.org

-Best results cancers of the bladder, breast, liver, lung, lymph nodes, pancreas, colon, and rectum.
+LDN improves the response of the immune system to cancer, especially bladder, breast, liver, lung, lymph nodes, pancreas, colon, and rectal cancer.

 LDN combined with a chemotherapy drug, cisplatin, alleviated the toxicity associated with cisplatin.